LLNL/sundials/doc/shared/RecentChanges.rst

 **New Features and Enhancements**

+Added the :c:func:`ARKodeSetStepDirection` and :c:func:`ARKodeGetStepDirection`
+functions to change and query the direction of integration.

 The default value of :cmakeop:`CMAKE_CUDA_ARCHITECTURES` is no longer set to ``70`` and is now determined automatically by CMake.
 The previous default was only valid for Volta GPUs while the automatically selected value will vary